tom-howard/ros2/README.md

-# ros2
+# ROS 2 Labs at The University of Sheffield

+## With the TurtleBot3 Waffle and ROS 2 Jazzy

-Teaching material for Tom's ROS2 Labs at The University of Sheffield.
+Teaching material for Tom's ROS 2 Labs at The University of Sheffield.

 Access the site here: https://tom-howard.github.io/ros2/